arturmatlega/instalguru-blog-en/_drafts/how-does-drip-irrigatioon-system-work-where-can-it-be-used.md

 ## Where can one use a drip irrigation system?

 Because drip lines can cover quite large areas, it's a **recommended system for croplands**.
-It's perfect for watering plants such as strawberries, blueberries and fruit trees.
+It's perfect for watering plants like strawberries, blueberries and fruit trees.
 The installation gives you full control over the amount of water transported to a plant.
 Thanks to this there is no threat of overwatering, which could cause decay of the plants.
 It's an important aspect that impacts the quality of harvest.

 Drip irrigation is also an ideal system for private gardens. **A drip line can easily water flowerbeds, rock gardens and hedges.** It's also a good solution for potted plants.
 Interestingly, drip systems are becoming quite popular among balconies and patios.

 {:.distinction.distinction-quotation.distinction-negative}

-A drip irrigation system is not recommended for lawns.
+A drip irrigation system is unrecommended for lawns.
 In this case it is rather advised to use a standard garden hose or sprinklers.

 ## Are there any disadvantages of drip irrigation?

 Despite the undeniable benefits of a drip irrigation system, one should also know its disadvantages.
 It's a system that cannot be really moved around, therefore it should be used mainly for perennial plants.
-A drip line, like every water installation, is susceptible to dirt, which might cause clogging. **Each element of the system should be regularly maintained.** Another problem is the difficulty to adjust the intensity of watering for certain plants.
+A drip line, like every water installation, is susceptible to dirt.
+It might cause clogging. **Each element of the system should be maintained regularly.** Another problem is the difficulty to adjust the intensity of watering for certain plants.
 It can be solved by using a splitter to create several independent drip lines.

 ![Are there any disadvantages of drip irrigation?](/uploads/linia-kroplujaca-nawadnianie.jpg "Are there any disadvantages of drip irrigation?")